andytudhope/dyeing-the-blue-book/content/voice.md

 ---

 "As a poet of the sublime, of the bliss of Edenic companionship, of the whirlwind blast and burn of rapture, of paralysis before impossible love, she confides her words to Aphrodite, and to us.
 She writes prophetically, 'Someone, I tell you, [[will]] remember us'." — Willis Barnstone, describing Sappho

 ---

+"I am a man: little do I last
+and the night is enormous.
+But I look up:
+the stars write.
+Unknowing I understand:
+I too am written,
+and at this very moment
+someone spells me out." — Octavio Paz

+---